SabreBirdOne/BlasterBrowser/docs/database_schema.md

 The database records blaster designers data.
 - Each designer is uniquely identified by a name.
 A designer can be an individual or a group.

-The database records designer links.
+- Each designer has a link, and a description

 The database collects blaster data, the main concern.
 - Every blaster should be identified by a unique ID in the database.
-- A blaster usually has only one name.
-But many blasters can also share a name (The Longshot confusion)...
+- A blaster has a name.
+Not always unique (Longshot confusion)
-  + If a blaster is derived from another, I think we should treat it as a standalone blaster.
-- Blaster ID is extremely important because it is used to connect blaster attributes across the entire database.

 The database collects data about many shops:
 - Each shop has a name that uniquely identifies it.
-- A link to the shop's main page also uniquely identifies it.
-- For the sake of simplicity, if we can buy blasters from an individual hobbyist or designer, we can also consider the person as a shop in the database
+- Each shop has a link, and a description

 The database collects data about blaster listings.
-- Each listing can contain many blasters
+- Each listing is uniquely identified by an ID
 - Each listing has a price.
-If the price is variable from a listing, we can find a special number to indicate that.
+Listings with variable prices have a price of -1.
-- Each listing has a link, which is unique in the database.
+- Each listing may have a link to the a webpage, and a description.

 **Relationships**

-A designer can have 0 to many links.
-A desginer link must link to at least 1 designer.

 A blaster can be designed by 0 to many designers.
 A designer can design 0 to many blasters

 A shop can have have 0 to many listings.
-A listing can only be from one shop (especially when the listing's link links back to a webpage of the shop)
+A listing can only be from one shop.

 A blaster listing can have 0 to many different blasters.
 A blaster can be in many listings.